Face Equality International

 International Face Equality Week 2026

-From 11-15 May 2026 we will be shining a light on the experiences of the facial difference community in hospitality settings; such as restaurants, cafes and bars.
+From 11-15 May 2026 we will be shining a light on the experiences of the facial difference community in hospitality settings; such as restaurants, cafes, bars and retail spaces.

 Horizonal Uneven line border